Rolo2121/The-Last-IMDB/README.md

 ## Project Status and future versions

-Future versions will have the ability to create a watch list and will be able to categorize movies based on your personal preferences.
+Future versions will have the ability to rate each movie you have seen, order movies into a to watch heirarchy, and share and compare your ratings with friends!